ALPCOMDEV/alp-api-docs/source/index.html.md

  - `Type`: The type of the message is set to "d," indicating that it's a market depth difference event.
  - `Timestamp`: The Unix timestamp of the market depth difference data.
  - `Payload`: The payload is an array containing market depth difference information.

-It includes the following fields:
+Payload includes the following fields:
  - `Symbol`: The trading symbol associated with the market depth.
  - `Asks`: A two-dimensional array representing the updated ask side of the market depth.
 Each ask is an array with the price and quantity difference.
  - `Bids`: A two-dimensional array representing the updated bid side of the market depth.
 Each bid is an array with the price and quantity difference.